KChen-lab/Monopogen/README.md

 ```

 ### ld refinement on putative somatic SNVs ###
 One advantage of Monopogen is to extend the machinery of LD refinement from human population level to cell population level.
+Users need to prepare for the cell barcode file [CB_7K.maester_scRNA.csv](https://drive.google.com/file/d/1LhNYpU194kaBevW5nd2ORX7qO3pigQOH/view?usp=share_link).